maunrod/lana-code-challenge/README.md

 ![lana_logo](img/logo_lana.png)
 # Code Challenge for Data Engineers
-This project is the solution (only one of the possible solutions!) for the challenge explained in https://github.com/cabify/dataeng_challenge
+This project is the solution (only one of the possible solutions!) for the challenge explained [here](https://github.com/cabify/dataeng_challenge).
 This development was written entirely in Java, using the following set of tools/platforms:
 - OpenJDK 12
 - Maven 3.6.3